 Michael Owen states his prediction for Man United v Everton

-Michael Owen is predicting that Manchester United will come out on top in a narrow Premier League clash against Everton on Sunday evening.
+Michael Owen is predicting that Manchester United will secure a 2-1 win against Everton at Old Trafford on Saturday night.

-Former Liverpool FC and Manchester United striker Owen is backing the Red Devils to emerge victorious in a low-scoring game against Everton at Old Trafford in Sunday’s late kick-off.
+Former Manchester United striker Owen is backing the Red Devils to secure a narrow 2-1 win against Everton at Old Trafford on Saturday night.

 “Manchester United’s 9-0 thrashing of Southampton will be long remembered by the Old Trafford faithful,” Owen told BetVictor.

 “Their home form has been a bit of a concern this season, so winning so emphatically will build the confidence that they need if they are to go on a winning run there.